QupZilla/qupzilla-plugins/plugins/TabManager/README.md

 * SideBySide doesn't use the last activated window, because MainApplication::getWindow() doesn't return it.

-* TabManager doesn't detect changing in pinned tabs, because there is not a related signal in QupZilla code.

 **TODOs**

 * Modifying `refresh` algorithm for updating changed items and not all items.